jquery/learn.jquery.com/page/events/event-delegation.md

 	console.log( $( this ).text() );
 });
 ```
 Notice for the second parameter to the `.on()` method we are telling it which selector to listen for.
 Now when a *click* event is triggered on our `<ul>`, our delegated event will check to see if the triggering element matches our selector (`"a"`).
 If it does, our anonymous function will execute.
-We have now attached a single *click* event listener to our `<ul>` instead of an unknown number of directly bound events on our `<a>`&rsquo;s.
+We have now attached a single *click* event listener to our `<ul>` instead of an unknown number of directly bound events on our `<a>`'s.

-Now lets say that whenever a link is clicked we want to check and see if the `href` attribute starts with &ldquo;http&rdquo; and if it does we want to set the `target` attribute to `_blank`.
+Now lets say that whenever a link is clicked we want to check and see if the `href` attribute starts with "http" and if it does we want to set the `target` attribute to `_blank`.
 ```
 // attach a delegated event
 $( "#list" ).on( "click", "a", function( event ) {